-This one or two-credit program is scheduled to senior students.
+This one or two-credit program is scheduled for senior students.
 Students who are accepted into the International Block Program will go abroad for six weeks in addition to classroom work before and after their trip.
 This program involves an application program and extra fees.
-For the most current information, see the International Block link on the school's Splash page: tdchristian.ca/splash
+For the most current information, see the International Block link on the school's Splash page.